danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 ```

 <aside class="markdown-aside">
-If you want to learn more about all the ActiveRecord dependent options and how they affect removing associated models from the database, checkout this post I wrote on <a href="https://danielabaron.me/blog/activerecord-dependent-options/" class="markdown-link">Activerecord Dependent Options</a>.
+If you want to learn more about ActiveRecord dependent options and how they affect removing associated models from the database, checkout this post I wrote on <a href="https://danielabaron.me/blog/activerecord-dependent-options/" class="markdown-link">Activerecord Dependent Options</a>.
 </aside>

 ## Anonymous Enforcement